-Freedy Johnston seems destined to be remembered as a one hit wonder for 1994’s ‘Bad Reputation’, a critically acclaimed but commercially marginal figure.
-He’s a skilled craftsman dealing in minimalist, engaging songs.
+Not just a one hit wonder for 1994’s ‘Bad Reputation’, Freedy Johnston is a skilled craftsman dealing in minimalist, engaging songs.

 Joy Division were one of several prominent bands who were inspired by the Sex Pistols’ famous 1976 gig in Manchester.
 They started as a punk band, but producer Martin Hannett was instrumental in shaping them, drenching them in reverb and drawing out a chilling sound.

 Joni Mitchell isn’t always given the respect she deserves.
 It’s easy to see her in terms of her famous boyfriends or as a simple folk singer.
 But in the 1970s, she released a string of great albums that should place her as among the most important musicians of the rock era

 Van Morrison Album Reviews Van Morrison began his career as the vocalist for the garage band Them, scoring hits with … Continue Reading Van Morrison

 Gram Parsons, or as 1001 Albums You Must Hear Before You Die describes him, “Keith Richards’ citrus-heir drug-buddy”, is remembered as a country-rock pioneer.

-New Zealand is a lovely country, with lots of sheep and mountains, and it’s a good idea to come and visit us if you ever have the chance.
-Charles Thompson, however, made the right decision in 1986, when he opted out of taking a trip down under to view Halley’s comet, and instead formed a band.
+Charles Thompson made the right decision in 1986, when he opted out of taking a trip to New Zealand to view Halley’s comet, and instead formed a band.